Kevin K. Washburn: University of Minnesota Law School, 2002-2009

 Washburn began his academic career as a professor in 2002 at the University of Minnesota Law School, where he earned tenure in 2006.
-He spent the academic year of 2007-08 as the Oneida Nation Distinguished Visiting Professor of Native American Law at Harvard Law School.
+He spent the academic year of 2007–08 as the Oneida Nation Distinguished Visiting professor of Native American Law at Harvard Law School.
 In 2008, he joined the law faculty at the University of Arizona James E. Rogers College of Law, where he was the Rosenstiel Distinguished Professor of Law.
 Washburn has also taught short courses at the University of Montana School of Law and the University of Nebraska College of Law.

 Much of Washburn's scholarship focuses on the intersection of federal Native American law and criminal law.
 In one of his articles, he focuses on the federal criminal justice system that applies on Native American reservations and the federal constitutional values of criminal procedure.
 In another piece, Washburn writes about the federalized criminal justice system and federal Native American policy involving Native American self-determination.
 His groundbreaking work in this field was discussed at length in a piece in the High Country News.
 In July 2008, Senator Byron Dorgan introduced S. 3320: Tribal Law and Order Act of 2008 in an attempt to fix some of the problems identified in Washburn's scholarship.
 The Tribal Law and Order Act was signed into law in 2010.

-Washburn is a scholar of the gaming industry and particularly Native American gaming.
-Washburn's scholarship includes articles addressing the regulatory process related to Native American gaming and the cultural clashes among federal agencies with regulatory roles in Native American gaming.
-Washburn is the author of a leading law school casebook] on the subject of the regulation of gaming and gambling.
-His work has been cited by the U.S. Courts of the Appeals for the Seventh Circuit and the Ninth Circuit, among other courts.
-Washburn has also testified frequently before Congress on issues related to gaming.